Abdul-Sayed/react-notes-awsayed/newReactNotes.md

 ## Effects

 Used for side-effect producing code, such as api calls, use the effects Hook.
-Its first parameter is an anonymous function, and its second parameter is an array of the slices of state that deal with side effects.
+Its first parameter is an anonymous function, and its second parameter is an array of the slices of state that deal with side effects. useEffect fired after the dom is painted.

 ex: